Northampton (1801 ship): EIC Voyage 9 (1818-19)

 Captain Charles Tebbut (or Tebbutt) left Portsmouth on 16 May 1818, bound for Madras and Bengal.
 Northampton reached Madras on 7 September and arrived at Calcutta on 5 October.
-Homeward bound, she passed Saugor on 22 January 1819, reached St Helena on 26 March, and arrived at the Downs on 27 June.
+Homeward bound, she passed Sagar on 22 January 1819, reached St Helena on 26 March, and arrived at the Downs on 27 June.

 Although one source reports that she was sold in 1819 for breaking up, she apparently made one more notable voyage.

 Emigrant transport (1820)

 A list of "Licensed India ships" showed Northampton, Tebbutt, master, Palmer, owner, sailing to Bencoolen on 17 November 1819.
 She did not.

-Instead, Captain Charlton sailed from London on 13 December 1819 with 257 emigrants, bound for South Africa under the British Government's 1820 Settlers scheme.
+Instead, Captain Charlton sailed from London on 13 December 1819, with 257 emigrants, bound for South Africa under the British Government's 1820 Settlers scheme.
 Northampton arrived at Table Bay, Cape Town, on 26 March 1820, and Algoa Bay, Port Elizabeth, on 30 April.

 Northampton, Charlton, master, sailed from the Cape to Bengal, where she arrived on 31 August.
-She left Bengal for London and on 26 January 1821 was at 30°26′S 80°30′E. She arrived at the Cape on 28 February and left on 18 March.
+She left Bengal for London and on 26 January 1821, was at 30°26′S 80°30′E. She arrived at the Cape on 28 February and left on 18 March.
 She arrived at Gravesend on 11 June.
 That is the last entry for her in Lloyd's List's ship arrival and departure data.